clickyab/cluster-setup/kubernetes/setup.md

 make sure the node is clean and the requirements are installed.
 See general/setup.md (TODO: make links) if any step failed or there is an old cluster available, call `kubead reset` to reset the old installation.

-start the kubeadm, since we need to use flannel, the secound argument is mandatory, the first one is not if there is only one interface (if omitted the interface with gateway is used)
+start the kubeadm (the pod-network is required for flannel only):

 ````
-kubeadm init --apiserver-advertise-address=51.255.68.21 --pod-network-cidr=10.244.0.0/16
+kubeadm init --pod-network-cidr=10.11.0.0/16
 ````
 NOTE : the output is important. pipe it into a file and store it afterward in `pass` storage. setup the `kubectl` command in another user (not root) in the same machine and all machine needed to access to it.